google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 To build our deep neural network we will be using Keras, a high-level Python API that can be used within TensorFlow.

-Don't be put off by the term "deep neural network".
+Don't be put off by the term "deep neural network."
 Though the math and the theory are complex, the actual code that you need to write to create one is as easy as creating a simple linear regression.
 -->